 Do you consider yourself a fan of the arts?
 How about poetry?
 How about poetry where the verse is also themed around the feline form?

 Well, you’re in luck!
-The second Tuesday in January is Poetry At Work Day, and it falls on January 14th in 2020.
-It’s a great day to share some poems with friends and coworkers in the office.
+The second Tuesday in January is Poetry At Work Day, and it falls on January 12th in 2021.
+It’s a great day to share some poems with friends and coworkers.
 Of course, our favorite poems are centered around cats!

 In honor of Poetry At Work Day, here are four poems where cats take the starring role.
 Watch the videos with your work friends!

 1. ‘She Sights A Bird’ By Emily Dickinson